netdata/netdata/database/README.md

 - `/sys/kernel/mm/ksm/pages_to_scan`, by default `100`.
 The amount of pages ksmd will evaluate on each run.

 So, by default `ksmd` is just disabled.
-It will not harm performance and the user/admin can control the CPU resources he/she is willing `ksmd` to use.
+It will not harm performance and the user/admin can control the CPU resources they are willing to have used by `ksmd`.

 ### Run `ksmd` kernel daemon

-To activate / run `ksmd` you need to run:
+To activate / run `ksmd,` you need to run the following:

 ```sh
 echo 1 >/sys/kernel/mm/ksm/run
 echo 1000 >/sys/kernel/mm/ksm/sleep_millisecs
 ```

-With these settings ksmd does not even appear in the running process list (it will run once per second and evaluate 100 pages for de-duplication).
+With these settings, ksmd does not even appear in the running process list (it will run once per second and evaluate 100 pages for de-duplication).

 Put the above lines in your boot sequence (`/etc/rc.local` or equivalent) to have `ksmd` run at boot.